 You will end up with around 13 or so different operations in your ALU.
 Most of these are pretty straight-forward.
 You can use standard arithmetic, shift, comparison, and logical operators, but all of these operators are agnostic to whether the inputs are signed or unsigned.
 For example, the addition operator (+) will work correctly regardless of whether or not the inputs are signed or unsigned (this is the beauty of two's complement!).
 However, some instructions will require ALU operations that are specifically designed to treat the inputs as signed values.
-More specifically, students will need to carefully consider the slt (register-register signed-less-than), slti (register-immediate signed-less-than), sra (shift right arithmetic), blt (branch signed-less-than), and bge (branch signed-greater-than-or-equal).
-Figure 6 shows how to implement signed-less-than and signed-right-shift on 32-bit input signals in Verilog.
+More specifically, students will need to carefully consider the slt (register-register signed-less-than), slti (register-immediate signed-lessthan), sra (shift right arithmetic), blt (branch signed-less-than), and bge (branch signed-greaterthan-or-equal).
+Figure 6 shows how to implement signed-less-than and signed-right-shift on 32bit input signals in Verilog.
 The \$signed system task indicates that a value should be treated as a signed value.
 The >>> Verilog operator is specifically designed for signed-right-shift operations.
 Both \$signed and >>> are synthesizable and allowed according to the course Verilog usage rules.
-Figure 7 shows how to implement signed-less-than and signed-right signals in PyMTL.
+Figure 7 shows how to implement signed-less-than and signed-right-shift on 32-bit input signals in PyMTL.
+Since PyMTL does not have \$signed and >>>, we must be a bit more clever.
+For signed-less-than, we simply subtract the two inputs and check if the result is less than zero using the sign bit.
+We need to sign-extend the inputs by one bit to avoid overflow or underflow.
+For signed-right-shift, we simply sign-extend the input before using the standard right shift operator.
+Students are strongly encouraged to experiment with small code snippets until they feel comfortable with these signed operations.